| Call 1984

 - Larksworth Investments v Temple House and Beach EGCS 86 (construction of alienation clause in commercial lease).

-- at trial on behalf of property owners seeking relief against trespassing neighbours and, in another case, against a neighbour seeking to assert a right of way over woodland adjoining the owners’ property
+- at trial on behalf of a farm owner seeking relief against the trespassing owner of neighbouring woodland and, in another case, against a neighbour seeking to assert a right of way over woodland adjoining the owners’ property

 He is also currently advising: